crabnebula-dev/devtools/README.md

 ## Using CN devtools

-This project consists of two parts: The instrumentation library and the visualization client.
+This project consists of two parts:

+1. Instrumentation Library.
+2. Visualization Client.

+The Client gathers the data collected by the Instrumentation Library and presents it in a human readable and interactive way.
 You will need both in order to debug Rust programs.

 ### Adding the instrumentation library